Skip to content

 Step 7: Sales data provisioning

-Recommended method: Sales Data API — sends real-time transaction data to Emarsys with immediate validation and privacy compliance.
+Recommended method: Sales Data API.
+Sends real-time transaction data to Emarsys with immediate validation and privacy compliance.
 Each order includes customer identifier, product IDs, quantities, and revenue.

-Alternative: SFTP file upload — batch uploads of sales data on a scheduled basis (hourly or daily).
+Alternative: SFTP file upload.
+Batch uploads on a schedule (hourly or daily).
 Simpler to set up but introduces lag between purchase and data availability.

 Step 8: First campaign launch